 In a contemporaneous filing, the Company is submitting its System Reliability Procurement (SRP) Annual Report for 2020 for the PUC's review and consideration.
 The SRP Annual Report describes the strategies, goals, and funding request for SRP in 2020.
 The SRP funding charge is included as part of the total energy efficiency program charge shown on line 14 of Table E-1 in Attachment 5.
-For 2020, the charge is \$TK due to a positive SRP fund balance.
+For 2020, the charge is positive \$0.00015 due to a negative projected SRP fund balance.

-The purpose of SRP is to identify targeted alternative solutions for customer-side and grid-side opportunities that are cost-effective, reliable, prudent and environmentally responsible and provide the path to lower supply and delivery costs to customers in Rhode Island.
-The SRP Plan and its Non- Wires Alternative (NWA) NWA proposals are separate and unique from the Energy Efficiency Program Plan customer measures because NWA projects are targeted solutions for electric grid reliability as compared to energy efficiency's goal of bulk energy savings from customers for the regional electric grid.
-These two main differences are illustrated by a difference in scope of area, feeder-or substation-level for SRP and state or regional for energy efficiency, and in scope of intent, electric grid reliability for SRP via NWA projects and energy savings for EEP via energy efficiency measures and programs.
+The purpose of SRP is to identify targeted alternative solutions, through customer-side and grid-side opportunities, for the electric distribution system that are cost-effective, reliable, prudent and environmentally responsible and provide the path to lower supply and delivery costs to customers in Rhode Island.

+The SRP Plan and its Non- Wires Alternative (NWA) proposals are separate and unique from the Energy Efficiency Program Plan customer measures because NWA projects are targeted solutions for electric grid reliability as compared to energy efficiency's goal of bulk energy savings from customers for the regional electric grid.
+These two main differences are illustrated by a difference in scope of area, feeder- or substation-level for SRP and state or regional for energy efficiency, and in scope of intent, electric grid reliability for SRP via NWA projects and energy savings for EEP via energy efficiency measures and programs.

 The Company continues coordination between SRP and customer offerings in the Energy Efficiency Program Plan (EE Plan) to ensure that efforts, projects, and programs are optimal and not duplicated.
-As is the practice now and going forward, energy efficiency and demand response will be examined for future non-wires alternatives before the Company seeks other solutions and it may be deployed as part of a solution so long as the targeted energy efficiency or demand response solutions are least-cost, cost-effective, reliable and feasible for the electric system need.
-As energy efficiency is the least-cost resource, the Company will look for opportunities where it can target energy efficiency to create multi-dimensional benefits for customers.
-For example, the Company can utilize the increased visibility from the Rhode Island System Data Portal36 to target energy efficiency and demand response in areas that would benefit from load reduction.
-Other examples may include enhanced or targeted community initiatives or enhanced marketing for ConnectedSolutions, the Company's demand response program.
+As is the practice now and going forward, energy efficiency including demand response are examined during National Grid's distribution planning process as part of the development of NWA opportunities.
+This assessment of energy efficiency including demand response for NWAs occurs before the Company goes out to market with requests for proposals (RFPs) for solution bids from third-party solution providers.
+Energy efficiency including demand response may be deployed as part of an NWA solution so long as the targeted energy efficiency or demand response programs are least-cost, cost-effective, reliable, and technically feasible for the electric system need.
+The Company ensures cost-competitive utilization of targeted active DR by evaluating market prices and comparing third-party active demand response proposals to the incremental costs of targeted active DR which would build upon National Grid's existing ConnectedSolutions program.

 Additionally, the Company also coordinates communications between the SRP Technical Working Group and the Energy Efficiency Technical Working Group.
-The Company will also work with these groups and the PUC regarding changes in filing schedules to better align the SRP filing with the Infrastructure, Safely and Reliability (ISR) filing.
+The Company will also work with these groups and the PUC regarding changes in filing schedules to better align the SRP filing with the Infrastructure, Safety, Safely and Reliability (ISR) filing.